Thoughts about HGS (3)

 3. Difficult, early HSS times

-The more I think about it, the more difficult AGJ's initial problem was.
+The more I think about it, the more difficult AGJ's problem was.
 This is explained in detail by the School History section of this website.
 To set up a new school in a new (to AGJ) and rather impoverished area and in an empty building with minimum basic facilities must have been very difficult.
-The local culture and dialect, which initially he probably did not fully understand, must have added to the pressure.
+The local culture and dialect, which he probably did not fully understand, must have added to the pressure.
 He did not have any Staff and sheep were used to keep the grass down!
 He did not have to be a shepherd as well but he was really starting from a base of zero.
 Literally everything had to be thought out and put into action.
 One of his tasks was to prepare pupils for Public Examinations in the minimum time possible.
 Quite daunting.
-The school that we knew as pupils, developed from Mr Jenkinson's initial moves.
-The School Calendars below show some of his initial thoughts.
+The school that we knew as pupils, developed from Mr Jenkinson's first moves.
+The School Calendars below show some of his early thoughts.

 Dave